Error Analysis of Krylov Subspace approximation Based on IDR($s$) Method for Matrix Function Bilinear Forms

-Figs. \ref{fig3-1} show comparisons between the true relative error \(\xi_{\text{true}}^{\text{rel}}\) and the a posteriori relative error estimate \(\xi^{\text{rel}}\) when calculating the trigonometric function-based bilinear form \(\mathbf{u}^\top \cos(hA)\mathbf{v}\) of matrix $G$ using the Arnoldi method and the IDR($s$) method.
+Fig. \ref{fig3-1} shows the comparisons between the true relative error \(\xi_{\text{true}}^{\text{rel}}\) and the a posteriori relative error estimate \(\xi^{\text{rel}}\) when calculating a bilinear form of the matrix cosine \(\mathbf{u}^\top \cos(-hG)\mathbf{v}\) using the Arnoldi method and the IDR($s$) method, respectively.
 It can be seen from the figures that the a posteriori error estimate of the IDR($s$) method is highly consistent with the true error, while there is a significant gap between the error curves of the Arnoldi method.
 This verifies the reliability of the error estimation of the IDR($s$) method.
-Table \ref{table3} compares the number of iterations and computation time between the Arnoldi method and the IDR ($s$) method when calculating \(\mathbf{u}^\top \cos(hA)\mathbf{v}\).
-It can be seen from the table that the IDR($s$) method is generally superior to the Arnoldi method in terms of computation time.
-This indicates that when dealing with trigonometric bilinear forms, the IDR($s$) method can significantly reduce computational complexity while maintaining numerical stability.
+Table \ref{table3} compares the number of iterations and CPU time between the Arnoldi method and the IDR($s$) method when calculating \(\mathbf{u}^\top \cos(-hG)\mathbf{v}\).
+It can be seen from Table \ref{table3} that the IDR($s$) method is generally superior to the Arnoldi method in terms of computational time.
+This indicates that when dealing with the bilinear form of matrix trigonometric functions, the IDR($s$) method can significantly reduce computational complexity while maintaining numerical stability.